 Depending on the dealer, you may or may not have to pay for the completion of the background check.
 Overall, you can expect the transfer of the gun to be between $20 and $75.

 The process of ordering a gun online is quick and painless.
 Always be sure to know what your state will and will not allow.
-You are expected to know this information and you should not rely on your retailer to do this for you.
+You should already know this information and not rely on your retailer to do this for you.
 You do not want to get in trouble with state or federal police because you bought a weapon you were not supposed to own.

 Check out this full video by VeryTraumatic on How to Buy a Gun Online:

 Most gun folks, including myself, prefer to buy guns in the store and examine the gun physically before making a purchase.
 But modern times call for modern ways of doing things and the convenience that comes with it.
 Not everyone will consider buying guns online, but these online vendors do guarantee the authenticity and quality of the firearms they sell.
 They have to protect their reputation and the good name of the guns they're selling.

 What can you say about this online gun purchase guide?
 Share your thoughts in the comments section below!

 Editor’s Note: This post was originally published in September 2017, and has been updated for quality and relevancy.